 - David J. Sakrison Prize for Research, UC Berkeley, 2013

 - Best Paper Awards at SIGCOMM 2012 and NSDI 2012

 - Program Co-Chair: SysML 2019.

 - Program Committee Member: NeurIPS 2019, SIGMOD 2019, OSDI 2018, SIGMOD 2018, NSDI 2018, SoCC 2017, SIGMOD 2016, SIGCOMM 2016, NSDI 2015.

 Almost all of my work is open source:

-- The Spark engine is now an Apache project at spark.apache.org.
+- The Spark engine became an Apache project at spark.apache.org.
 We have also open sourced subsequent projects including Shark, Spark SQL, MLlib, GraphFrames and Spark Streaming.

 - The Mesos cluster manager is a top-level Apache project.

-- The LATE algorithm for straggler mitigation and the Hadoop Fair Scheduler are included in Apache Hadoop.
+- LATE straggler mitigation and the Hadoop Fair Scheduler are included in Apache Hadoop.